oracle-devrel/oci-arch-queue-oke-demo/local-producer/readme.md

 Once you update *Enviornment.java* then you have to build your project .
 This is a maven based project we can use standard maven command like below
 > *mvn clean package*
+Once command is executed successfully it will create jar file in ./target folder.
+Post successful execution of above command you can run .bat/.sh file to see producer/getStat in action.
 ### Dynamic Group and Policies